 The Philanthropy Roundtable's Character Initiative aims to help donors develop a framework for advancing character formation—across social class, ethnic group, and philosophical creed—through their giving, and to build a critical mass of philanthropists who will share ideas, best practices, and grant-making strategies in this field.

-Through the Character Initiative, the Roundtable will release a publication this summer on the most successful character formation programs across culture, life stage, and service sector.
-Program director Anne Snyder will also host a private retreat for donors this fall.
+Through the Character Initiative, the Roundtable will release a publication in Spring 2019 on the most successful character formation programs across culture, life stage, and service sector.
+Program director Anne Snyder also hosted a private retreat for donors in September 2018.